tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

         - Enter Postgresql using pgcli to check
 ## Shut Down & Resume VM
 1. Shut down
     - Option 1: Go into GCP Console where the VM instances are at, under action, select "Stop".
-This freezes the machine and should not incur extra cost, outside of the storage space used
+This freezes the machine and should not be charged for the machine, but you might incur a small cost for storage (storing the state of vm)
     - Option 2: From the terminal, do `sudo shutdown now`
 2. Resume or Restart
     - On GCP where the vm instances are at, under action, select "Start"